ev-br/mc_lib/doc/HowToUseMeson.md

 ## <a name="paragraph1"></a> Project structure

-All `meson.build` files connected between each other, it means, that variables deaclared in upper `meson.build` are visible from every subdirectorys `meson.build` files.
+All `meson.build` files connected between each other, it means, that variables declared in upper `meson.build` are visible from every subdirs `meson.build` files.

 The order of subdir() links is important for project.